vault-courier/vault-courier/README.md

 }
 ```

-These types of handler methods are useful for Vault operators when multiple calls are going to be made to the same group of endpoints, or when functions need to be scoped to a particular mount.
+These types of handler methods are useful for Vault operators when multiple calls are going to be made to the same group of endpoints, or when functions need to be scoped to a particular mount or child namespace.
 Application owners will rarely use these handlers, as they simply consume the secrets and the default functionality can be accessed directly from the VaultClient.

 The opt-in Vault API is only accessible via an API handler method.